 “Rather than debate whether “gay conservatives” exist or ought to have prominent speaking roles, CPAC should be sponsoring a panel on the dangers of the homosexual movement and why some of its members seem prone to violence, terror, and treason,” he wrote.

 Even though it has a tricky relationship with the conservative movement, and even though CPAC has rescinded its invitation, GOProud can still have fun this week.
 Lisa De Pasquale, a CPAC director from 2006 to 2011 and a current board member of GOProud, says she won’t be attending the conference this year, so she will threw her own party instead.

 The happy hour she threw at PJ Clarke’s Sidecar bar on Monday, according to Fishbowl DC, was appropriately called: “Don’t Say C---.”

-This article appears in the March 14, 2013, edition of National Journal Daily.
+This article appears in the March 14, 2013 edition of NJ Daily.